The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 Social and Legislative Issues Committee

-The Social and Legislative Issues Committee shall consist of the Chairperson, a representative from the American Board of Surgery, the Board of Governors with the American College of Surgeons representatives, and a representative from the Council of Academic Societies/Association of American Medical Colleges, and six additional members appointed by the president.
+The Social and Legislative Issues Committee shall consist of the Chair, a representative from the American Board of Surgery (ABS), the two American College of Surgeons (ACS) Board of Governors representatives, a representative from the Council of Academic Societies/Association of American Medical Colleges (CFAS/AAMC), and six additional members appointed by the President.
 The six appointed members shall serve for two years.
-The Chairperson of the Committee, appointed by the President with the approval of the Executive Council, shall serve for a period of three years.
+The Chair of the Committee, appointed by the President with the approval of the Executive Council, shall serve for a period of three years.
 A member of the Committee succeeding to the Chair shall begin a three year term at the time of accession.
 The duties of the Committee shall include the study of social and legislative issues which may affect academic surgeons in the United States and Canada.
 The Committee will report its findings to the Executive Council and the Society; and, in addition, shall make recommendations for responsive action by the Society.

-The Membership Committee shall consist of a Councilor-at-Large who shall serve as Chairperson, a second Councilor-at-Large, the President, the three intermediate Past Presidents, the Secretary, and 12 additional members, appointed by the president.
+The Membership Committee shall consist of a Councilor-at-Large who shall serve as Chair, a second Councilor-at-Large, the President, the three intermediate Past Presidents, the Secretary, and twelve additional members, appointed by the President.
 The appointed members will serve staggered two-year terms.
 The President will appoint (with approval of the Executive Council) four new members each year.
-The Membership Committee shall meet during the October meeting of the American College of Surgeons to review the scores and rank the applicants at a time and place to be determined by the Chairperson.
+The Membership Committee shall meet during the October meeting of the American College of Surgeons to review the scores and rank the applicants at a time and place to be determined by the Chair.

 The accounts of the Society and Foundation shall be audited by an external agency authorized by the Treasurer at least every three years during year one of the Treasurer appointment or more frequently as determined by the Executive Council.